 - Other details that might affect their finances (like an upcoming marriage or a child on the way)

-They want to get as comprehensive a picture of the client’s finances as they can.
-But it’s dangerous to give this type of sensitive information away to the wrong party.
-So make sure to work with a reputable non-profit credit counselor.
+They want to get as comprehensive a picture of the client’s finances as possible.
+But giving this type of sensitive information to the wrong party is dangerous.
+This is why ensuring you’re working with a reputable counselor is crucial.

-The non-profit status doesn’t guarantee they have their client’s best interests at heart.
-And even if they’re legitimate, make sure to share all personal information securely.
-In-person is always best, if possible.
+The nonprofit status doesn’t guarantee they have their client’s best interests at heart.
+And even if they’re legitimate, share all personal information securely.
+In-person or by phone is best, if possible.

 Education and recommendations

-After the initial assessments, counselors prescribe their plan for improving the client’s situation.
-That entails working on both the client’s money management skills and financial issues.
+After the initial assessments, counselors pitch their plan to improve the client’s situation.
+That entails working on the client’s money management skills and financial issues.